dcossyleon/blogdown_desiree/content/authors/admin/_index.md

 - Visitors
 ---

 Desirée De Leon is a PhD candidate in neuroscience and an Atlanta-based illustrator.
 Her interests include creating visual guides to a variety of statistical and coding-related topics.
-She is an intern at RStudio this summer.
+She is currently an intern at RStudio this summer, developing resources that will allow educators to use a variety of RStudio tools in their teaching.